-- Sometimes called “British Blue”, these puffy little creatures are the rare large variety that is blessed with short hair.
+- Sometimes called “British Blue,” these puffy little creatures are the rare large variety blessed with short hair.

 - They also boast an independent but playful character, one that’s suitable for families with young children.

-- British Shorthairs are quite trainable, often being used in commercials and movies, but their stature and tendency to become slightly overweight makes them less athletic than other breeds.
+- British Shorthairs are pretty trainable, often used in commercials and movies, but their stature and tendency to become slightly overweight make them less athletic than other breeds.

-- This has led many to consider the British Shorthair as being quite clumsy, although for someone who simply wants a big ball of love they can make great pets.
+- This has led many to consider the British Shorthair as being quite clumsy, although they can make great pets for someone who wants a big ball of love.